 By doing smaller sections at a time, you will see gradual progress and also have a better chance of maintaining your decluttered spaces than if you were to attempt an entire room in one sitting.
 Smaller decluttering tasks also fit better with busy lifestyles, so that no matter how little time you have, there will still be time to make progress on your decluttering.

-If you are hoping that your vacation home will be both a source of joy and a good investment, you may want to consider which vacation home markets are hot, and which are trending down.
+You may want to consider which vacation home markets are hot, and which are trending down.
 With over 14 years of experience in financial analysis and real estate, Mihaela Bordea is a senior analyst at Point2Homes.
-Bordea performs the data research and analysis that Point2Homes bases their studies on, including those examining the international and domestic destinations most preferred by American buyers looking for a vacation home.
-Here is what her research has shown:
+Bordea shares what she’s discovered in her own research:

 We look into the international vacation/second home market periodically, to track any changes in trends.In our most recent April 2018 study, Mexico takes the cake when it comes to U.S. residents looking for vacation homes abroad.
 Compared to 2015, when it ranked fourth, Mexico is the most sought-after destination for Americans.
 Canada, Puerto Rico, Costa Rica and Belize follow suit in the top five hottest destinations for U.S. residents wanting to step away from their day-to-day life.
 Most definitely, Latin America is hot and seems to keep its upward trend in Americans’ preferences.

 As for national markets, [one of] our partners evaluated homebuyers’ preferences based on the number of homes purchased as non-primary residences.
 They ranked Ocean City, NJ as the most attractive location, followed by Salisbury, MD-DE, Crestview-Fort Walton Beach-Destin, FL, Barnstable Town, MA, and Panama City, FL.